kislayverma/rulette-server/README.md

 These are loaded from the classpath at runtime.
 However, to override the values embedded in the jar file, simply create a new configuration file on the classpath for the desired environment.
 For example, './config/dev/environment.properties' and any settings in that file will get added to, or override settings embedded in the jar file.

+## Rulette configuration
+rulette-server takes a data store configuration identical to Rulette engine.
+In your environment properties, specify 2 properties:
+* storage.engine - This is the type of database from which rules will be loaded.
+The only supported value for now is MYSQL.
+* storage.configFilePath - This is the path of the file from which datastore connection configurations will be loaded (same as what rulette-datasource.properties does to rulette-engine).